Pixelated purple text that reads "SUBSCRIBE!"

 The Bees: Suppliers of honey, of course only with pollen-rich flowers

 Our game map was one of our most iterated upon details, continuously being edited to convey our story without explicitly guiding the user.
 There are prior iterations that included different color schemes, clear pathways, less variety of plants, and many other alterations to get to this map which we felt provided the feeling of open-world, but not one without any direction at all.
+This sentiment carried over for our asset design, which I was primarily responsible for.
+You can see the entire asset pack here.
+I then used these assets to create the game map, doing my best to cultivate a guided open world experience.

-Our playtests allowed us to gain valuable insights throughout the entirety of our design and development process.
+Throughout the course, we playtested at leats twice a week.
+Through this, we gained valuable insights throughout the entirety of our design and development process.
 Beyond our map, our playlists contributed to alterations in dialogue, task, and overall comprehension of the themes of our project.

 If you’d like to see more of our process, you can see our final report here!

-wandering was developed in Unity using a modular, scene-based structure that separated each forest area into distinct environments connected through fade transitions.
+Wandering was developed in Unity using a modular, scene-based structure that separated each forest area into distinct environments connected through fade transitions.
 The game’s core systems were built around a lightweight player controller that managed smooth movement, collision detection, and camera follow, creating a natural wandering flow.
 A custom dialogue and interaction system powered exchanges with NPCs and environmental objects, while a centralized Game Manager handled quest logic, inventory updates, and global state persistence between scenes.
 The inventory UI dynamically tracked collected items such as shards and ingredients, updating through event listeners whenever players completed a task.

 Puzzle interactions—like assembling glass shards or gathering fireflies—were implemented using conditional triggers and scripted object states that evolved with player progress.
 Throughout development, the team refined visual feedback, optimized hitboxes, and fixed camera jitter to polish the player experience.
 The final implementation balanced narrative pacing with exploration, creating a cohesive, technically stable slice of a larger world.